OkeyDokeyYooo/draw_rectangle/README.md

 # draw_rectangle

-After we draw the circle, now we are able to draw rectangle but how, think about this, and down below, I will show you how to solve this piece of shit.
+After we draw the circle, we are able to draw rectangle. <br>
+How to approach this?
+Think about this question.
+I will show you how to solve this problem.

 ## Requirements